MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - The IT Pro will need to review the network topology to ensure clients are performing peer to peer sharing from sources close to client.
 - Extensive controls of Delivery Optimization require review.
 - The IT Pro must transition from push mentality to allow clients to pull content dynamically.
 - Microsoft validates signals from builds released prior to broad deployment referred to as "Throttling".
-This means not all clients will receive the update at the same time and not appropriate for traditional ConfigMgr "maintenance windows" etc.
+This means not all clients will receive the update at the same time and not appropriate for traditional Configuration Manager "maintenance windows" etc.
 - The networking team should follow Microsoft best practice and whitelist\bypass proxy for Microsoft CDN endpoints.

 End-user notifications: Delivered by Office only.